Table of Contents

 5. Learn to work with and accept help from AI co-workers

 As technologies advance and adoption levels increase, recruiting role changes will naturally follow.
-Take a strategic change management approach to the gradual evolution of the roles to shift towards guiding AI to support more efficient and objectively impactful decision-making.
-Start upskilling recruiting team members on generative AI's basic and more reliable capabilities for composing job postings, candidate outreach, and status/relationship management communications.
-Create comfort and expertise in building content and messaging for automated “bots” that can provide feedback, guidance, and answers to candidates.
-Train and develop staffers to work with, validate, quality check, and exercise judgment on actions and decision recommendations that “Agentic AI” tools generate as those “colleagues” or co-workers become more commonly used.
+Take a strategic change-management approach to the gradual evolution of roles to guide AI in supporting more efficient, objectively impactful decision-making.
+Start upskilling recruiting team members on the basic, more reliable capabilities of generative AI for composing job postings, candidate outreach, and status/relationship management communications.
+Build comfort and expertise in creating content and messaging for automated “bots” that provide feedback, guidance, and answers to candidates.
+Train and develop staffers to work with, validate, quality check, and exercise judgment on actions and decision recommendations that “Agentic AI” tools generate, as those “colleagues” or co-workers become more commonly used.

 6. Continue to leverage the human element in recruiting

 Automation, robotization, and Agentic AI may represent the future of talent acquisition, but recruiting role changes will most certainly not exclude that “human touch” that people still crave and insist upon.
-Consider how people react to calling “trees” when contacting customer service and support centers and phone lines.
-When they work well, they are often greeted with appreciation, but when the system cannot understand a question as intended, or provide the answers or actions the caller inquires about, the resulting frustration levels are often substantial.
+Consider how people react when calling “trees” to contact customer service and support centers and phone lines.
+When they work well, they are often greeted with appreciation, but when the system cannot understand a question as intended or provide the answers or actions the caller is seeking, the resulting frustration is often substantial.

-Humans do better than machines at connecting personally, demonstrating empathy, and exercising judgment based on their knowledge depth and years of experience.
-Recruiting role changes will not diminish the need and power of being a trusted advisor to hiring managers, an expert guide to job aspirants, a brand ambassador promoting tailored messaging about opportunities to passive candidates, and a source of unique insights into labor markets, candidate preferences, and hiring managers needs based on data and regular ongoing conversations and dialog.
+Humans do better than machines at connecting personally, demonstrating empathy, and exercising judgment based on their depth of knowledge and years of experience.
+Recruiting role changes will not diminish the need and power of being a trusted advisor to hiring managers, an expert guide to job aspirants, a brand ambassador promoting tailored messaging about opportunities to passive candidates, and a source of unique insights into labor markets, candidate preferences, and hiring managers' needs based on data and regular ongoing conversations and dialogue.

 Relevant Practices & Tools